LaupWing/frontend-application/README.md

 **_{{Mustache}}_**
 <br>
-You can use the data in the vue instances and print out the value in the data by using the mustache declaration by putting the property name in between the mustache symbol. _See below for more information of how Vue instances work_
+You can use the data in the vue instances and print out the value in the data by using the mustache declaration by putting the property name in between the mustache symbol. _See below for more information of how mustaches work_

 Through basic js file you have to use the vue instance like below